nik-base/auto-tfs/README.md

 * Open on server
 * Compare in Visual Studio
 * Compare in Code

-## About the fork
+* View History in Visual Studio Prompt

-This is a fork of [niberius/z-tf-utils](https://github.com/niberius/z-tf-utils).
-The changes are:
+## About the repository

-- Refer Features sections for all the changes.
+This repository is inspired from [niberius/z-tf-utils](https://github.com/niberius/z-tf-utils).

 ## Links